Sign in

 President and CEO Fabio Sandri explained that strong Small Bird pricing is directly linked to significant growth in the retail deli segment.
 He noted that as consumers seek value, they are substituting away from foodservice to convenient and affordable options like rotisserie chickens, which drives demand for Small Birds in a market with tightening supply.

-Peter Galbo's questions to Kraft Heinz Co (KHC) leadership
+Peter Galbo's questions to Kraft Heinz (KHC) leadership

-Peter Galbo of Bank of America inquired about the details behind the sizable non-cash impairment charge taken in the quarter, asking if it was linked to specific brands or the ongoing strategic review.
+Peter Galbo inquired about the sizable non-cash impairment charge taken in the quarter, asking for details on whether it was tied to specific brands or related to the contemplation of strategic transactions.

 Answer